Nadezhda Sigida: Aftermath

 This event stirred public response.
 Reports on the events of 1889 were published in major Russian and European newspapers, including two articles in the British newspaper The Times.

 As a consequence, Kara katorga was closed, and the corporal punishment for imprisoned women and dvorianins (nobility) was abolished by the law of March 28, 1893.

+Personal life

+In 1888, in the Moscow transit prison, 25-year-old Nadezhda met the young Ukrainian poet, Pavlo Hrabovsky, who was also convicted of revolutionary activity.
+They became friends and fell in love.
+However, they were soon destined to part for life after they were sent to different prisons.
+Many of Hrabovsky's lyrical poems are imbued with love for Nadezhda Sigida; the poet dedicated his first poetry collection, Snowdrop, to her.